Archaeological Discovery and Early Settlements

 Recent Events in Butler County

-The Last Chapter of “The Butler Novel” began to be written before 6:11 PM on July 13, 2024, beginning with the excellent work done by good citizens, local law enforcement, and Butler County officials preparing for a presidential candidate’s campaign rally.
+The Last Chapter of “The Butler Novel” is the book’s First Chapter.
+It began to be written before 6:11 PM on July 13, 2024, beginning with the excellent work done by good citizens, local law enforcement, and Butler County officials preparing for Presidential candidate Donald Trump’s campaign rally.

 Many good people in and around Butler County play the same starring roles in this latest chapter of “The Butler Novel” as they do in real life.